The difference between Faradaic and non-Faradaic electrode processes

-Let us discuss the difference between Faradaic and Nonfaradaic for one specific process, Capacitive Deionization (CDI).
-CDI is a water desalination technology which uses a set of porous electrodes that are charged and discharged in a cyclic manner, in this way adsorbing and desorbing ions from water passing the electrodes~\cite{Biesheuvel_Arxiv}.
-During charging, ions are adsorbed in the electrodes, and thus the composition of the electrode changes both on the metallic side of the metal-solution interface, as well as on the solution side.
-As a consequence the electrode potential gradually changes when charging the cell.
-In some literature, this process of ion storage has sometimes been described as Faradaic when redox-active groups in the electrode were involved, also by one author of this document~\cite{Porada_PIMS, Suss_EES}.
-However, we argue that this process of ion storage in a CDI electrode is always a Nonfaradaic process, fitting in with the description of Nonfaradaic processes as described above.
-Besides ion storage, there can be true Faradaic processes in CDI, leading to a (small) steady current on top of the capacitive current.
-In these charge-transfer reactions neither reactants nor products are stored in the electrode.
-An example is the splitting of water in oxygen and protons, or the reverse reaction where oxygen is reduced to water~\cite{Dykstra2017,Zhang_Waite_WR_2018}.
+Let us discuss the difference between Faradaic and non-Faradaic processes for one specific technology, Capacitive Deionization (CDI).
+CDI is a water desalination method which uses sets of porous electrodes that are charged and discharged in a cyclic manner, in this way adsorbing and desorbing ions in the electrodes from water, while electronic charge is also cyclically stored and released~\cite{Biesheuvel_Arxiv}.
+During charging of the cell, the electrode potential gradually changes.
+In some literature, this process of ion storage has sometimes been described as Faradaic when redox-active groups in the electrode were involved, also sometimes by authors of this document~\cite{Porada_PIMS, Suss_EES, He}.
+However, ion storage in CDI electrodes is always a non-Faradaic (capacitive) process, fitting in with the description of non-Faradaic processes as described above.
+In addition to ion storage, there can be a Faradaic process in CDI, leading to a (small) steady current on top of the capacitive current.
+In these electrode reactions, reactants and products come from, and go to, a bulk phase.
+An example is the splitting of water in oxygen and protons, or a reaction of \ce{O2} to \ce{H2O2} ~\cite{Dykstra2017,Zhang_Waite_WR_2018,Algurainy}.

+An important type of electrode for CDI is the class of intercalation materials, for instance nickel hexacyanoferrate (NiHCF), a Prussian Blue analogue~\cite{Porada_Smith,Singh_PRA}.
+There is quite some discussion on whether ion storage in this material is by a Faradaic or a non-Faradaic (capacitive) mechanism.
+We argue that in line with the explanations provided above, and the literature sources cited, ion storage in an intercalation material is a non-Faradaic process.
+This position is also supported by the possibility to measure the capacitance of this electrode, see Fig.~\ref{fig_capacitance}, where we also compare with data for the capacitance of microporous activated carbon~\cite{Kim}.